NeuraLegion/sectester-js-demo/README.md

       BRIGHT_TOKEN: ${{ secrets.BRIGHT_TOKEN }}
 ```

-For a full list of CI configuration examples, check out the docs below
+For a full list of CI configuration examples, check out the docs below.

 ## Documentation & Help